 Within New York City, janus has been featured at halls including Symphony Space, (le) Poisson Rouge, Joe’s Pub, WNYC’s Greene Space, The Tank, Roulette, BAM Café, The Stone, Weill Recital Hall, the Ecstatic Music Festival, and the Look and Listen Festival.
 Other group credits include performances at the Kennedy Center’s Millennium Stage, the Cleveland Museum of Art, the Spark Festival (Minneapolis), Bowling Green State University (OH), the Glenwood Springs Center for the Arts (CO), the Columbus Art Museum, and the Dame Myra Hess Recital Series (Chicago).

 janus is a New Amsterdam Records artist and can be heard on their debut release i am not.
 They are also featured on Gravity and Air – a release from fellow New Amsterdam Records artist, Andrew McKenna Lee.
-They are currently working on their next album which is due for release in Fall 2013.

 2014/15 Program Offerings